Authorities: Rapper XXXTentacion shot dead in Florida

-DEERFIELD BEACH, Fla. — Troubled rapper-singer XXXTentacion was shot and killed Monday in Florida in what police called an apparent robbery attempt.
+DEERFIELD BEACH, Fla. — Troubled rapper-singer XXXTentacion was shot and killed Monday in Florida in what police called an apparent robbery attempt, authorities said.

 The 20-year-old rising star, whose real name is Jahseh Dwayne Onfroy, was pronounced dead Monday evening at a Fort Lauderdale-area hospital, the Broward Sheriff’s Office said.
 He was shot earlier outside a Deerfield Beach motorcycle dealership.

-XXXTentacion had been at RIVA Motorsports checking out inventory, sheriff’s public information officer Keyla Concepcion said.
-He was in a black BMW i8 and preparing to leave before 4 p.m. when two armed suspects approached him.
-At least one of them fired, and then both suspects fled the scene in a dark SUV, Concepcion said.
+XXXTentacion had been at RIVA Motorsports checking out inventory, the sheriff’s office said.
+He was in a black luxury vehicle and preparing to leave when two armed suspects approached him.
+At least one of them fired, and then both suspects fled the scene in a dark-colored SUV.
 Investigators don’t have a motive, and no arrests have been made.

 Stephanie Martinez, a 29-year-old mother who lives in the neighborhood, was just coming back from the pool with her kids when she heard three shots.
 She drove to the end of the street and saw the rapper’s body in the car.